-Flexibility in an uncertain world - how Data Centre leaders are adapting their operating models to meet customer needs and market expectations
+Flexibility in a rapidly changing world - how Data Centre leaders are adapting their operating models to centre on customer needs and meet market expectations

 7 min read 11 December 2025

-A best-in-class data centre operator is characterised by scalability, efficiency, sustainability, customer-centricity and resilience, achieved through integrated strategies across its lifecycle - from site selection to operations.
+A best-in-class data centre operator delivers both growth and profitability thanks to a robust delivery model, characterised by scalability, efficiency, sustainability, customer-centricity and resilience - from site selection to operations and customer success.

 Achieving these outcomes is increasingly challenging, requiring data centre operating models to adapt to;